bluesky-social/atproto-website/content/blog/create-post.md

 }
 ```

+On Bluesky, each client fetches and embeds this card metadata, including blob upload if needed.
+Embedding the card content in the record ensures that it appears consistently to everyone and reduces waves of automated traffic being sent to the referenced website, but it does require some extra work by the client.

+If there is an image URL tag (`og:image`), this example will additionally download that file, naively guess the mimetype from the URL, upload as a blob, and store the result as thumbnail (`thumb` field).

 ## Putting It All Together

-A complete script, with command-line argument parsing, is available [from this git repository](https://github.com/bluesky-social/atproto-website/blob/main/examples/create_bsky_post.py).
+A complete script, with command-line argument parsing, is available [from this Git repository](https://github.com/bluesky-social/atproto-website/blob/main/examples/create_bsky_post.py).

 As mentioned at the beginning, we expect most folks will use SDKs or libraries for their programming language of choice to help with most of the details described here.
 But sometimes it is helpful to see what is actually going on behind the abstractions.